-- The monitor screen of the camera uses reinforced glass.
-However, you still need to exercise caution against subjecting it to strong impact.
-Should the monitor screen glass crack, do not touch the broken part with your hand.
-Doing so creates the risk of personal injury. - Be sure to put the camera into the optional soft case whenever carrying it in your pocket, bag, etc. to keep the monitor screen from coming into contact with other objects. - Should the monitor screen ever become cracked, never touch any of the liquid inside the monitor screen.
+- Do not apply strong pressure to the monitor screen surface or subject it to strong impact.
+Doing so can cause the monitor screen glass to crack. - Should the monitor screen ever become cracked, never touch any of the liquid inside the monitor screen.
 Doing so creates the risk of skin inflammation. - Should monitor screen liquid ever get into your mouth, immediately rinse your mouth out and contact your physician. - Should monitor screen liquid ever get into your eyes or onto your skin, immediately rinse with clean water for at least 15 minutes and contact your physician.

-Connections
+■ Connections